E1pp/weave/docs/advanced.md

 	}) | futures::Await();
 }) | futures::Detach();
 ```
-Again, you need a time processor in a global scope to write it like in the listing so don't forget to make one and use `MakeGlobal` or `DelayFromThis`.
+Again, you need a timer processor in a global scope to write it like in the listing so don't forget to make one and use `MakeGlobal` or `DelayFromThis`.

 Another thing to watch out for: while fiber is suspended, ThreadPool doesn't see it so if there is noone else in the pool, `WaitIdle` will return control even though fiber is still asleep.
 The following code is "How not to use After":
 ```cpp